pulumi/pulumi-hugo/themes/default/content/blog/top-5-things-for-azure-devs-serverless/index.md

 ## Our first serverless function

-For this example, we'll use [VS Code](https://code.visualstudio.com/) and the [Azure Functions extension](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-azurefunctions).
+For this example, we'll use [Visual Studio Code](https://code.visualstudio.com/) and the [Azure Functions extension](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-azurefunctions).

 **Step 1**: With the Azure Functions extension installed, click on the Activity Bar and click on Create New Project.